SupportOpinion

 That is why support quality is a buying criterion, not a bonus feature.

-If you are choosing between tools, read our guide to Shopify AI shopping assistants with that support lens in mind.
+If you are choosing between tools, read our 2026 buyer's guide to Shopify AI shopping assistants with that support lens in mind.
+For the merchant-vs-shopper distinction, see Sidekick vs AI shopping assistants.
 If your immediate pain is repetitive support work, pair this with our article on automating FAQs without harming conversion.

 Install Dori from the Shopify App Store if you want a shopper-facing assistant backed by a team that stays close to merchant rollout.